NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 (set-param! resolution 20)
 ```

 Now, we'll define a couple of parameters to determine the frequency range to investigate.
-We already know from our calculation below that this structure has a P-polarized band gap for frequencies in the range 0.2 to 0.3, so we'll want to cover this interval.
+We already know from our calculation below that this structure has a $H_z$-polarized band gap for frequencies in the range 0.2 to 0.3, so we'll want to cover this interval.

 ```scm
 (define-param fcen 0.25) ; pulse center frequency